 Panoramic views and worth-exploring picturesque destinations are what best describe Manali.
 It is believed that Manali was named after the great sage Manu who wrote Manu Smriti.
 Manali is often termed as the Valley of the Gods for being home to many temples.

-Every year tourists from all parts of the country arrive here to escape from the hustle-bustle of city life and relax in the serene ambience of the valley.
+Every year tourists from all parts of the country arrive here to escape from the hustle-bustle of city life and relax in the serene ambiance of the valley.

 The beautiful destination is literally the much-needed respite from the blazing summer sun.
 Apart from this, there are various reasons why Manali should be on your travel bucket list.
 Primarily because one can explore a variety of activities like paragliding and cable car rides in and around the Manali region.

 Manali has been named after Manu who is considered to be the lawgiver of the Sanatan times of our country.
 According to the legend, it is believed that Manu had stepped off his ark after the great deluge had ended, in the present day Manali, to recreate life.

 Today, one can even find ancient temples dedicated to Manu in these regions.
 This supports the fact that Manu may have been present here in the past.

 It is said that in the 17th century, Raja Jagat Singh brought a statue of Lord Raghunath Ji for the well-being of his kingdom.
-And since then Lord Raghunath Ji is considered as the presiding deity and also the symbolic king of Manali.
+And since then Lord Raghunath Ji is considered the presiding deity and also the symbolic king of Manali.

 By the 20th century, the Britishers had invaded India and were quite frequent in their holiday visits to Manali due to its pleasant temperature.
 With their coming, Manali went a subtle change as Britishers introduced many things to the local culture like roads, contemporary restaurants, churches, and activities like snow-racing, skating.